 Some notes on this build:

-64GB of RAM is a lot.
-It should be more than enough for nearly all scenes.
-You can save some cash by downgrading to 64GB or even 32GB though if your scenes are rather simple.
+128GB of RAM is a lot.
+It should be more than enough for all kinds of complex projects.
+You can save some money by downgrading to 64GB or even 32GB though if your scenes are rather simple.

-Best Computer for GPU Rendering, AMD at roughly ~7100$
+Best Computer (Render node) for GPU Rendering, AMD at roughly ~7100$

 This is an excellent Build that will bring you the maximum plug & play GPU Rendering Performance (on a single Consumer Mainboard) combined with an excellent CPU for good Workstation performance.
 But it comes at a steep price.

 Some notes on this Build:

 4 GPUs need a Motherboard with 4 PCIe Slots that are spaced far enough from each other to allow for 4 dual-Slot GPUs.
 This is possible with the Gigabyte X399 Designare EX Motherboard.